yusale9/student-showcase/readme.md

-# General Putnam Motel Diner
+## General Putnam Motel Diner - Orders

+# Introduction

-The General Putnam Motel Diner allows you to order for meals through ther app.
+The General Putnam Motel Diner API allows you to order for meals through their app.
+There are two main parts to this:
+* **GET** request - This includes the Table number and order number.
+Documented in Get.md
+* **POST** request - This includes order requested that is sent to the kitchen.
+  On receiving an OK, the order is printed in the kitchen so that the cook can begin cooking.
+Documented in POST.md

+# Workflow

 ```mermaid
    flowchart TD